-Block Level Assistant Directors of Agriculture shall co-ordinate the entire activities of the Special Campaign Week and they will be at their discretion to plan and organize the programmes in the most befitting manner ensuring maximum public participation, involvement of all stakeholders, maximum awareness creation, etc. for achieving the aims described above.
-Principal Agricultural Officers shall allocate funds to the Assistant Directors of Agriculture proportionate to the number of Krishibhavans under each block hot exceeding Rs.2500.00 per Krishibhavan.
+Block Level Assistant Directors of Agriculture shall co-ordinate the entire activities of the Special Campaign Week and they will be at their discretion to plan and organize the programmes in the most benefitting manner ensuring maximum public participation, involvement of all stakeholders, maximum awareness creation, etc for achieving the aims described above.
+Principal Agricultural Officers shall allocate funds to the Assistant Directors of Agriculture proportionate to the number of Krishibhavans under each block not exceeding Rs.2500.00 per Krishibhavan.
 An amount of Rs.
-27.00 lakh is earmarked for these programmes.
-Rs.
-26.90 lakh will be allotted to districts as stated below.
-An amount of Rs.
-0.10 Lakh will be retained at HQ for need based further allotment.
+14.81988 lakh is earmarked for these programmes.

-District-wise Financial Traget on Mass Awareness Programmes and Special Campaign Week
+District -wise Financial Target on Mass Awareness Programmes and Special Campaign Week